Integrating theory and experiments to link local mechanisms and ecosystem-level consequences of vegetation patterns in drylands: Testing models for vegetation self-organization in the field

 \section{Testing models for vegetation self-organization in the field}

-As depicted through this review, the study of self-organized vegetation patterns has been mostly theoretical and empirical evidences of the self-organization hypotheses explaining the formation of vegetation spatial patterns are much less widespread.
-In this section, we explore the possible empirical approaches to understanding the mechanisms responsible for the formation and persistence of self-organized aggregated patterns and propose a two-step protocol to this end.
+As evidenced through this review, the study of self-organized vegetation patterns has been mostly theoretical and empirical evidence of the self-organization hypotheses explaining the formation of vegetation spatial patterns are much less widespread.
+In this section, we explore possible empirical approaches to understanding the mechanisms responsible for the formation and persistence of self-organized aggregated patterns and propose a two-step protocol to this end.

-At least three possible approaches exist to study existing self-organization hypotheses for pattern formation in natural systems.
+At least three possible approaches exist to testing existing self-organization hypotheses for pattern formation in natural systems.
 First, the observation and measurement of the spatial structure of patterns from aerial and satellite photography (the observational approach).
+Within this observational approach, we can distinguish between a single objective optimization approach that only aims to match pattern shapes, and a multiobjective optimization approach in which models must simultaneously be consistent with multiple output variables (pattern shape, vegetation density, water infiltration rates...) when properly parameterized.
 Second, the assessment of the net interactions among plants or plant patches as a function of the distance between them (the net-interaction approach).
 Third, the investigation of the specific mechanisms underpinning that interaction (the selective mechanistic approach).
-The observational approach has been relatively common, and is the one that has motivated the development of most existing models \citep{Borgogno_2009,Wu2000}.
+The observational approach, mainly on its single-objective optimization variant, has been relatively common, and is the one that has motivated the development of most existing models \citep{Borgogno_2009,Wu2000}.
 Nevertheless, without a more detailed understanding of the focal systems, one cannot discard whether agreement between model predictions and natural observations is coincidental.
 The mechanistic approach has been relatively common.
-Some studies have investigated selectively the mechanisms potentially leading to pattern formation in tiger bush banded vegetation in Niger \citep{Valentin1999b}, vegetation rings in Israel \citep{Sheffer2011,Yizhaq2019}, or fairy circles in Namibia \citep{Ravi2017} and Australia \citep{Getzin2021}.
+Some studies have investigated selectively the mechanisms potentially leading to pattern formation in tiger bush banded vegetation in Niger \citep{Valentin1999b}, plant tussock and cushions in the Andean Altiplano \citep{Couteron2014}, vegetation rings in Israel \citep{Sheffer2011,Yizhaq2019}, or fairy circles in Namibia \citep{Ravi2017} and Australia \citep{Getzin2021}.
 To our knowledge, the net-interaction approach is conspicuous by being absent, and researchers have scarcely measured directly the net interaction among plants or vegetation patches and its variation with the inter-plant distance in patterned ecosystems.